BU-ISCIII/iskylims/README.md

 ### Clone github repository

-We've also change the way that iSkyLIMS is installed and upgraded.
-From now on iskylims is downloaded in a user folder and installed elsewhere (p.e /opt/).

-##### Clone github repository

-From it was defined in previous releases the iSkyLIMS code is downloaded in a user folder and then installed elsewhere (p.e /opt/).
+As it was defined in previous releases the iSkyLIMS code is downloaded in a user folder and then installed elsewhere (p.e /opt/).

 If you have already clone the repository from the previous 3.0.0 release open a linux terminal and move towards the directory of iSkyLIMS repository.